 Previously booked travel

-JetBlue is waiving change and cancellation fees for travel through May 31, 2020.
-You can rebook through January 4, 2021.
+JetBlue is waiving change and cancellation fees for existing reservations.
 Fare difference may apply.
 If you choose to cancel, a travel credit will be issued.
-The credit would be valid for 18 months from the date of issue.
+The credit would be valid for 24 months from the date of issue.
+If you choose to rebook, a fare difference may apply.

 Booking future travel